Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 The Latin Times on October 9th, which reports on personnel developments, the U.S. further beeps up the military presence in the Caribbean.

-There are now 10,000 troops deployed to the Caribbean.
+There are now 10,000 troops. deployed to the Caribbean.

-Since August, the Pentagon has deployed guided missile destroyers, five uh F-35 jet fighters, MQ-9 Reaper drones, P-8 Poseidon spy planes, assault ships, and a secretive special operations ship.
+The Wall Street Journal, October 14th, since August, the Pentagon has deployed guided missile destroyers, five F-35 jet fighters, MQ-9 Reaper drones, P-8 Poseidon spy planes, assault ships, and a secretive special operations ship.

 The assets sent to the Caribbean have been deployed to American conflict arenas before.

-Among them is the USS Iogima.
+Among them is the USS Iojima.

-It's made in voyage was to the Persian Gulf in 2003 for the invasion that ousted Iraqi dictator Saddam Hussein.
+Its maiden voyage was to the Persian Gulf in 2003 for the invasion that ousted Iraqi dictator Saddam Hussein.

-Another is the USS Stockdale, a guided missile destroyer, often described as one of the military's most battle-tested vessels for its deployment to the Red Sea to counter Yemen's Houthi rebels harassment of commercial shipping lanes.
+Another is the USS Stockdale, a guided missile destroyer, often described as one of the military's most battle-tested vessels for its deployment to the Red Sea to counter Yemen's Houthi rebels' harassment of commercial shipping lanes.

-Isn't it kind of odd that Trump is insisting that he should win the Nobel Peace Prize when he spent the first nine months of administration funding and fueling and arming the destruction of Gaza continues to fund and fuel and arm the war in Ukraine?
+Isn't it kind of odd that Trump is insisting that he should win the Nobel Peace Prize when he spent the first nine months of administration funding and fueling and arming the destruction of Gaza, continues to fund and fuel and arm the war in Ukraine, bombed Yemen out of nowhere after Biden had done so and then stopped, bombed Iran and now is threatening to expand the bombing operation from the sea off the coast of Venezuela onto Venezuelan soil itself.

-Newsweek October 15th, here's a map that shows where the USB-52 bombers are now deployed right on Venezuela's doorstep.
+Newsweek, October 15th, here's a map that shows where the USB-52 bombers are now deployed right on Venezuela's doorstep.

-And they're basically surrounded here, you can see by B-52 bombers.
+And they're basically surrounded here, you can see, by B-52 bombers.

 I don't think the signal is particularly subtle.